zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **ZMD**: I think his views have diverged by now.
 There was that, there was that story where he was advising Sam Altman, EAs are going to kill your company.

 **CM**: okay, just, like, to circle all the way back around.
 Because I want to, you know, make sure I understand.
 Like, I think it's good for me to get inside the mindset.
 Uh-huh.
-Let's take that one overcoming bias blog post. that you think its so important.
+Let's take that one _Overcoming Bias_ blog post. that you think its so important.

 **ZMD**: Yeah, so, I'd rather not do this live.
 I'd rather just send you the—I'm a lot, I'm a lot dumber in real time.